Ev11nroo/roblox-cmd-launcher/README.md

 - You can also add the game ID to the end of the command, like `node index.js 4924922222`

+    - If the ID is invalid, Roblox will crash!

 ### Getting your Browser Tracker ID (Optional)

 Your browser tracker ID can be found in your cookie, or in the "play token" itself.